nikodemusP/Astro-Odroid-M1/README.md

 # AstroPC

-Setup of a Astro-Intel-Nuc based on the idea of Astroberry (www.astroberry.io)
+Setup of a Odriod M1 based on the idea of Astroberry (www.astroberry.io)

 ## Installation